Get your team started in minutes

 • Organizations subject to compliance policies that require strict access controls

-You'll want to use this when:
+You will want to use this when:

 • You notice a spike in suspicious activity from a certain IP or range